caddickzac/FalseNewsSusceptibilityAndSleep/Measures/NewsTaskStimuli/readme.md

 ### Task Design

+For each item participants answer two questions, 1) one pertaining to their belief in the veracity of the information and 2) their confidence in their judgment.
+All ratings are on a 0-100 scale.
 News Information items are randomly ordered.

 ## Stimuli